Research and Clinical Studies

 Foot and Ankle Research

-Through our registry of children with limb differences, we collect and study data about patients’ quality of life.
+Through our registry of children with limb differences as well as other foot and leg conditions, we collect and study data about patients’ quality of life and clinical outcomes.
 The data help us understand connections between a child’s diagnosis, the types of care the child receives and the results.
 By looking at data from many children over time, our doctors are able to choose the best treatment for each child.

 To refine clubfoot treatment, Seattle Children’s is a research site for a national study that compares 2 years of bracing after casting to 4 years of bracing after casting.
 The goal is to learn how we can reduce the risk of clubfoot coming back.